Holy Texts & Scripture

 Our Relationship with God(s)

 Heathenry: Gods can be directly involved in our lives if we’d like them to be.
 Heathen relationships with deities are direct and do not require a mediator.
 They can also take on a variety of different dynamics, such as Parent/Child, Teacher/Student, friendships, and more.
-The Norse Deities are also not offended by our human behaviors or mistakes, and it is difficult to irritate them with our human proclivities.
+The Norse Deities are also not offended by our human behaviors or mistakes, and it’s very difficult to irritate them with our human proclivities.
 They also aren’t surveilling us, passing judgement on our behavior, or reading our private thoughts.
+They’re also not here to mete out punishments based on their own judgements.

 Christianity: While this differentiates amongst denominations, relating to God follows very strict guidelines and often takes the form of a Lord/Servant dynamic.